nestjs/docs.nestjs.com/content/microservices/basics.md

 ### Handling timeouts

-Sometimes, microservices are down or not available.
-You can handle these cases using the `RxJS` timeout operator in the call.
-If the microservice does not respond to the request within a certain time, an Exception is thrown, which can be caught and handled appropriately.
+In distributed systems, sometimes microservices might be down or not available.
+To avoid infinitely long waiting, you can use Timeouts.
+A timeout is an incredibly useful pattern when communicating with other services.
+To apply timeouts to your microservice calls, you can use the `RxJS` timeout operator.
+If the microservice does not respond to the request within a certain time, an exception is thrown, which can be caught and handled appropriately.

 To solve this problem you have to use [rxjs](https://github.com/ReactiveX/rxjs) package.
 Just use the `timeout` operator in the pipe: